hashicorp/consul/website/source/docs/agent/checks.html.md

 [`enable_script_checks`](/docs/agent/options.html#_enable_script_checks) set to `true` in order to enable script checks.

-Prior to Consul 1.0, checks used a single `script` field to define the command to run, and would always run in a shell.
-In Consul 1.0, the `args` array was added so that checks can be run without a shell.
-The `script` field is deprecated, and you should include the shell in the `args` to run under a shell, eg. `"args": ["sh", "-c", "..."]`.

 ## Initial Health Check Status

 By default, when checks are registered against a Consul agent, the state is set